MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/coleserveritem-class.md

 ### <a name="parameters"></a>Parametreler

 *pDataSource*<br/>
-Verilerin yerleştirilmesi gereken nesnenin işaretçisi. `COleDataSource`
+Verilerin yerleştirilmesi gereken `COleDataSource` nesnesine yönelik işaretçi.

 ### <a name="remarks"></a>Açıklamalar